 Passing Criteria: Attendance at 5 of 7 your scheduled classes and attendance at 3 of the 4 shows.

 iO West’s Teens classes introduce the fundamental skills of improvisational comedy, the hilarious art form that sparked the success of comedians like Tina Fey, Jason Sudeikis, Seth Meyers, Amy Poehler and many more!
 Classes will focus on teamwork, characters, storytelling, and truthful comedy through imaginative games and scene work.
 Through their study of improv, students will learn valuable skills that are not only must-haves for television, film, and commercials but for performing, comedy, and life.
-All classes culminate in a final performance where they will have the chance to show off their improv chops on the iO West Mainstage!
+All classes culminate in a final performance where they will have the chance to show off their improv chops in front of an audience!